Our 17-day Kenya wildlife safari last month was a lifelong dream come true.

 A brownish-colored body gives the Tawny Eagle its name.
 Related to the Steppe Eagle of Mongolia, it’s rather large for an eagle, measuring up to 30 inches long with a wingspan of around six feet.

 This powerful predator uses its massive wings to hunt for reptiles, mammals, and birds as well as scavenging for animal carcasses.

-The Tawny Eagle is tailor-made for hunting, with large, strong talons that capture prey and help the bird steal food from other predators.
+The Tawny Eagle is tailor-made for hunting, with large, strong talons that capture prey and help the bird steal food from other predator animals.